 30.11.1 Tender

-As soon as practicable upon completion of the Developer decision process and satisfaction of Security posting requirements described in Section 25.8 of Attachment S, acceptance by the Developer of its Attachment S cost allocation, the NYISO shall tender to the Developer and Connecting Transmission Owner a draft Standard Large Generator Interconnection Agreement together with draft appendices completed to the extent practicable.
-The draft Standard Large Generator Interconnection Agreement shall be in the form of the NYISO’s Commission-approved Standard Large Generator Interconnection Agreement, which is in Appendix 6 to this Attachment X.
+As soon as practicable upon completion of the Developer decision process and satisfaction of Security posting requirements described in Section 25.8 of Attachment S, acceptance by the Developer of its Attachment S cost allocation, the NYISO shall tender to the Developer and Connecting Transmission Owner a draft Standard Large Generator Interconnection Agreement (“LGIA”) together with draft appendices completed to the extent practicable.
+The draft Standard Large Generator Interconnection Agreement shall be in the form of the NYISO’s Commission-approved Standard Large Generator Interconnection Agreement, which is in Appendix 6 to this Attachment X. Within six (6) months after the date the NYISO tenders the draft LGIA, the Developer must have satisfied the applicable regulatory milestone described in Section 25.6.2.3.1.
+If the Developer has not done so, the NYISO will withdraw the project pursuant to Sections 25.6.2.3 of Attachment S to the OATT and pursuant to Section 30.3.6 of this Attachment X.

 30.11.2 Negotiation